rubiefawn/remedy/docs/core.md

 -  A sick creature suffers threat on all Vitality-based ability rolls.

 >[!NOTE]
 The sick status can be gained more than once.
-If a creature has more than one level of the sick status, it’s speed is not reduced by more than half.
+If a creature has more than one level of the sick status, its speed is not reduced by more than half.

 ### Stunned